polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ## Testing, Security, and Privacy

 - P→E cap Gateway tests: Solidity unit tests, covering all the possible scenarios.
-- E→P Asset Hub circuit breaker unit tests: net-mint tracking, cap reached and auto-lift, holding and retry of an over-cap mint, for both foreign assets and PNAs.
+- E→P Asset Hub circuit breaker unit tests: gross-mint tracking, cap reached and auto-lift, holding and retry of an over-cap mint, for both foreign assets and PNAs.
 - Ethereum System Frontend pallet unit tests for setting both the Gateway and Asset Hub `set_cap` governance entry.
 - Polkadot SDK integration tests: Testing the governance command from Asset Hub, is sent to Bridge Hub and the outbound message to Ethereum is queued correctly.
 - No privacy concerns with this proposal - all events are public.